 Bonnie Rickenberg is an Administrative Assistant in the Academic Office.
 Prior to joining the Academic Office, she was assistant to Associate Principal/Director of Student Support Services Elaine Keigher, and provided administrative support for other Learning Center faculty.
 Bonnie has been at The Frisch School since 2009, and holds a B.A. in Business Administration.

 Rabbi Daniel Rosen has been teaching English, Communication and Journalism in the High School classroom for 20 years.
 Rabbi Rosen holds a B.A. from Brandeis University, an M.A. from Emerson College, an M.A.T from Boston College and an M.S. from Long Island University.
 Along with his classroom duties, and his work with Frisch Off The Press and the Russian Club, Rabbi Rosen engages in informal education on a variety of technological platforms.

 Mrs. Ruskin teaches 9th grade and AP Biology at Frisch.
 Mrs. Ruskin graduated from Barnard College with a BA in Biology and a minor in Anthropology.
 She also holds a Master of Science in Biomedical Sciences and is a PhD candidate in Microbial Ecology at Rutgers University, where her research focuses on the ecology of bacterial communities that break down toxic hydrocarbons in the environment.
 She was previously a biology teacher at TABC and taught for many years at the college level.
 Mrs. Ruskin taught General Biology and Anatomy & Physiology labs at Rutgers University and Invertebrate and Vertebrate Zoology as an adjunct professor at Monmouth University.
 She currently teaches a fieldwork course in Oceanography every summer at Rutgers RU @ the Shore.

-Dr. Maren Scharf, Frisch Class of 1997, is the Co-Director of Student Support Services, and is a member of the Science department, teaching biology and chemistry.
-She also is a learning specialist, teaching biology, chemistry, and physics in Frisch’s Learning Center.
+Dr. Maren Scharf, Frisch Class of 1997, is Director of General Studies and a member of the Science department, teaching biology and chemistry.
+She also is a learning specialist, formerly serving as the Co-Director of Student Support Services and teaching biology, chemistry, and physics in Frisch’s Learning Center.
 Dr. Scharf holds a BA from Barnard College in Economics and MA in Learning Disabilities from Columbia Teachers College and an EdD from Azrieli Graduate School in Jewish Education and Administration.
 She currently serves on the Barnard College Science Advisory Committee.